xinwenfu/VChat_TRUN_ROP/README.md

          https://github.com/DaintyJet/VChat_TRUN_ROP/assets/60448620/b5d8de53-356d-4400-8ee7-df7bda4be74c

-5. Now we can add a payload to our exploit, this can be generated with [msfvenom](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html).
+2. **Step 2: Generate bind shell**.
+Now we can add a payload to our exploit, this can be generated with [msfvenom](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html).
 We create a bind shell.
 This is a program that listens for connections on the target machine and provides a shell to anyone that makes a tcp connection to the port it is listening on.
 We can generate the shellcode with the following command.
 	```sh
 	msfvenom -p windows/shell_bind_tcp RPORT=4444 EXITFUNC=thread -f python -v SHELL -a x86 --platform windows -b '\x00\x0a\x0d'
 	```